The Ralph Y. Michaels Elevators Collection

 At the same time the Elevators form, Ralph Y. Michaels, an avid amateur photographer and dedicated Austin radio and rock music fan, is serving as an Information Specialist in the VIII US Army Corps.
 He works in the Brown Building in downtown Austin, only a few blocks west of KAZZ-FM's studio and offices in the Perry Brooks Building.
 When he's off-duty evenings and weekends, Ralph frequents Austin's live music venues – New Orleans Old World Night Club, Swingers Club, Jade Room, Club Saracen, and Vulcan Gas Company.
 And he visits KAZZ, where he befriends the deejays, including Rim Kelley, who will become a co-founder of Sonobeat Records in 1967.
 In 1966, KAZZ-FM is notable for its eclectic – even eccentric – block programming format featuring discrete segments of soundtrack and Broadway cast albums, pop standards, folk, jazz, and... rock 'n' roll.
 When KAZZ begins its rock block in 1964, it's an anomoly in American FM radio, where rock music is shunned.
 But KAZZ is even more unusual than most radio stations: it programs half-hour remote broadcasts three, sometimes four nights a week from Austin-area night clubs, featuring dozens of Austin and Central Texas musicians and bands performing live.
-Ralph makes "air checks" of KAZZ frequently, including of many of the live remote broadcasts.
+Using an open-reel tape deck, Ralph records "air checks" of KAZZ frequently, including many of the live remote broadcasts.

 The New Orleans Club photos and recordings